-ENGL220N Honors Contemporary Dramatic Literature
+ENGL220N Honors Contemporary Dramatic Literature 3 Credits

 This course presents drama as a literary form, focusing on American plays from the twentieth and twenty-first centuries, covering the modern and contemporary eras.
 The plays will be read as literary texts and not as the basis for live performance.
 Drama elements, including style, theme, dialogue, and character, will be the basis for discussion and analysis of the plays through historical, political, social and cultural implications.
 Playwrights are at the discretion of the instructor.
-Prerequisite: ENGL101N or ENGL110N.
+Prerequisite: ENGL101N or

-ENGL230N British Literature I 3 Credits
+ENGL230N British Literature Middle Ages to 1800 3 Credits